pylessard/python-can-isotp/README.md

 The best way do ISO-TP communication is within the kernel space, just like [hartkopp/can-isotp](https://github.com/hartkopp/can-isotp) module does by using a socket interface following the mentality of SocketCAN.
 The well known duality between complexity and flexibility makes the usage of sockets onerous and non-intuitiveto the uninitiated.
 This is where this project becom handy, it wraps the socket object so that a programmer can configure and use it quickly, in an intuitive way.

 Also, it will tells you if you do something wrong, like setting a socket options after binding the socket to the addresse.
 The native implementation will silently ignore the options, which can causes some headaches!

-## Can I use it? ##
-**Not yet!**.
-The ISO-TP address structure in the Linux kernel is different from other CAN sockets.
-Python does not supports this address format as of today (latest release : V3.6.2).
-A [pull request](https://github.com/python/cpython/pull/2956) is presently pending for the upcoming Python 3.7 that will solve this limitation, if merged.

 ## Troubleshooting ##
  - **My socket module does not include the `CAN_ISOTP` constant**